EDUCATIONAL PROJECTS INC. Location: Suite 301 Medico-Dental Building, 1396 St. Catherine Street, Montréal. Manager: Harry J. Halperin.

 Another factor could have been the loss of talent, a problem that Bell Features also seems to have been experiencing.
 Sid Barron’s work disappeared from the pages of Canadian Heroes about the time The Star Weekly hired him.
 At the same time, the participation of George Rae and Joseph Hillenbrand declined.
 The visual attractiveness of the magazine suffered as a result.
 But perhaps we should look at the fact the war in Europe ended in May 1945, and Canadian Heroes ended with the October 1945 issue.
 Was the most important factor, that Educational Projects lost the predominant source of its real life adventure stories and the prime purpose – supporting the war effort – for its existence and just couldn’t find powerful enough replacements?

 In spite of its early demise, Canada Heroes remains arguably the most remarkable graphic publication of the wartime period.
 Its sister publications are wartime artifacts principally of interest to collectors, but Canadian Heroes goes further and is an excellent source of information about the Canadian wartime experience.

 The Adventures of Robinson Crusoe.
-Adapted by Rose Halperin.
+Adapt., Rose Halperin.
 Illus., Sid Barron.
 1944.

 Treasure Island Paint Book.
-Adapted by Rose Halperin.
+Adapt.
+Rose Halperin.
 Illus., Sid Barron. no date.

 Part of a series “Famous Stories In Paint Books” that also included, Aladdin and the Magic Lamp, Dicken’s Christmas Carol, My Own Paint Book, Alice In Wonderland, The Three Musketeers, Tinker Tiny and Tumble, Under The Big Top, Grimm’s Fairy Tales etc. See below.